 - ISPA members must provide the following information on their web sites: their registered name, email address, telephone and fax numbers and physical address.

 - ISPA members must inform their customers that members of ISPA must uphold and abide by this Code of Conduct.
 Members’ web sites must include a reference to ISPA membership, a prominent copy of ISPA’s logo and a link to the section of the ISPA website that contains the Code of Conduct, complaints and disciplinary procedure and the take-down procedure.

-- ISPA members must have an Acceptable Use Policy (AUP) for their Internet access services.
+- ISPA members must have policies for acceptable or fair use for their Internet access services.
 This policy must be made available to customers prior to the commencement of any such service agreement and at any time thereafter, on request.